GoogleCloudPlatform/microservices-demo/count-app-readme.md

 curl localhost:3000
 ```

-When you access the application, it will show the banner like  **Welcome to Kubernetes** and how many times you have visited the website.
+When you access the application, it will show the banner like  **Welcome to Kubernetes 👋 Thanks for visiting** and how many times you have visited the website.

 Gaining access to the cache-db service from default namespace